 Jot down why you’re drawn to this move, plus any non‑negotiables (budget, health needs, family factors).
 This will anchor you when the process feels bureaucratic later.Have one honest conversation.

-In Step 2 – Visas, NIFs, and Bank Accounts: Getting Your Life on Paper, we’ll turn that intention into tangible next steps: the documents, numbers, and choices you need to make from your kitchen table in the US.
+In Step 2 – Visas, NIFs, and Bank Accounts: Getting Your Life on Paper, we’ll turn that intention into tangible next steps: the documents, numbers, and choices you need to make from your kitchen table.

 Ready to keep going?